-Pork: Since 2016, Darden has committed to work with pork suppliers to limit the use of gestation crates for housing pregnant sows, with a goal to source only gestation-crate free pork by 2025.
+Pork: In 2016, Darden committed to work with pork suppliers to limit the use of gestation crates for housing pregnant sows, with a goal to source only gestation-crate free pork by 2025.
+At that time, we believed the pork industry was moving in that direction and we had a plan in place to work towards this goal.
+We intentionally chose suppliers, or grew our existing purchases from suppliers, who were also focused on moving towards open pen/group housing systems of pork production.